Brief Breakdown of Paradiso 1:

 The prosaic third verse of the opening tercet, easily passed over when compared to the simple magnificence of its predecessors, is nonetheless crucial.
 Verse 3 introduces us to the irreducible reality of difference.
 The universe receives God’s light not equally, but differently, some parts receiving more and some parts receiving less: “in una parte più e meno altrove” (3).
 The first tercet is essentially a miniaturized creation discourse, the first of many that stud the first cantica, providing some of its most glorious poetry.

 The theme of how the One and the Many — oneness and difference — coexist is the great theme of the Paradiso.
 This coexistence constitutes a paradox.
 It is the very paradox captured by Christian symbolism in the Trinity, which is both one and three.
-Dante’s meditation on this paradox will be our guiding thread through the arduous difficulties of the representation of the third realm.
+Dante’s meditation on this paradox will be our guiding thread through the arduous philosophical and theological problems that lie ahead, and through the difficulties of representation that beset the poet of the third realm.

 * * *

-At the beginning of Paradiso 1 we encounter the basic textual building blocks of Paradiso: moments of “plot” (what happened) are interspersed with the poet’s claims that he cannot recount what he saw — the “ineffability topos” — and with prayers/invocations for divine help in his arduous task.
+At the beginning of Paradiso 1 we encounter the basic textual building blocks of Paradiso: moments of “plot” (what happened) are interspersed with the poet’s claims that he cannot recount what he saw — the “ineffability topos” — and with prayers and invocations for divine help in his arduous task.
+The textual building blocks are thus basically:

 These narrative elements are immediately present.
 The second terzina introduces plot by telling us that the narrator reached the highest heaven: “Nel ciel che più de la sua luce prende / fu’ io” (I was within the heaven that receives more of His light [Par.
 1.4-5]).
 The same terzina also introduces the impossibility of recounting what he saw (“e vidi cose che ridire / né sa né può”):